lopezpdvn/Docs/mvc/views/tag-helpers/authoring.rst

 4. Run the app and verify that it generates the correct links.

 **Note:** If you were to write the email tag self-closing (``<email mail-to="Rick" />``), the final output would also be self-closing.
-To enable the ability to write the tag with only a start tag ( <email mail-to="Rick"> ) you must decorate the class with the following:
+To enable the ability to write the tag with only a start tag ``<email mail-to="Rick" />``) you must decorate the class with the following:

 .. literalinclude:: authoring/sample/AuthoringTagHelpers/src/AuthoringTagHelpers/TagHelpers/EmailTagHelperMailVoid.cs
    :lines: 6
    :dedent: 4
+   :language: c#

-In our example, the output would be ``<a href="mailto:Rick@contoso.com" />``.
+With a self-closing email tag helper, the output would be ``<a href="mailto:Rick@contoso.com" />``.
 Self-closing anchor tags are not valid HTML, so you wouldn't want to create one, but you might want to create a tag helper that is self-closing.
-The ASP.NET 5 runtime sets the type of the ``TagMode`` property after reading a tag.
+Tag helpers set the type of the ``TagMode`` property after reading a tag.

 ..
 In this section we will update the ``EmailTagHelper`` so that it gets the target ``mail-to`` from the content.
 Need to revert the contact.cshtml file back.